Infinity1105/DeepLearningNLP/README.md

 git clone https://github.com/Infinity1105/DeepLearningNLP

 Usage
 Each code example in this repository is self-contained and can be run independently.
-Navigate to the respective directory for the NLP task you are interested in.
+You can just navigate to the respective directory for the NLP task you are interested in.

 Before running the codes, make sure you have downloaded any required datasets or pre-trained models mentioned in the instructions.